 I said Frenchie was a bistro in a sharp suit during my first appraisal and I stand by that.
 It’s a chic joint, full of clean white lines and daylight in the heart of Covent Garden with enough swagger to impress the in-laws.
 There are two floors; downstairs is dimly lit and lustful with distressed brick backed onto wine cellar walls – they also have the type of toilets you want when speccing “that house” once you’ve won the lottery.
 The kitchen’s heart is also paraded for all the see.
 I always seem to sit upstairs though, as that’s where I like to be, within close proximity of the bar – they always give me the right sort of attention there.
-So onto the food, invariably it changes with the seasons and I can imagine to keep things interesting for us, the diners.
+So onto the food; invariably it changes with the seasons, I can imagine it’s to keep things interesting for us, the diners.

 I have no idea why they called this drink “The Donkey Punch”.
 Perhaps it was a virtuous move and they were simply clueless on what the meaning is in the pub down the road.
 Despite this, the concoction of gin, elderflower liquor, carrot juice and celery was a well put together drink.

 Sour dough from Hedone £2.50 always features on my order as it’s brilliant.
 Being an unapologetic bread nerd is a proud thing of mine and I see this as the Porsche of sour doughs.

 Crispy pigs head £4.
 The muscles and gelatine from the swine’s jaws were prised out with surgical precision.
 Then it’s wrapped in breadcrumbs and fried to a crisp.
 Gribiche sauce which its topped with, is like tartare sauce’s smarter, butcher older brother with fancy herbs.

 Scones £4 with maple syrup are studded with bacon, they’re also made for the clotted cream they comes with, you can’t have one without the other.